ESattler/Functional-Testing-Slack-Bots/starterfiles/README.md

 ```
 This should also take care of installing chromium for you which is needed by puppeteer.

 Next, export your email/password to log into the Slack workspace.
+You will also need to export a slack bot token.
 ```
+export token=xoxb-XXXXX
 export email=ENTER_YOUR_NAME
 export password=ENTER_YOUR_PASSWORD
 ```